Lately, our focus has been on the benefits of oils.

 However, recent research has shown that it is composed of medium-chain fatty acids, which actually help to protect the heart against disease.

-Edible uses: Lovely for adding flavour to curries, omelets, and stir fries.
+Edible uses: Perfect for adding flavour to curries, omelets, and stir fries.

 Extracted from sesame seeds